ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

 3.18.
 Copy below command and paste into terminal, this command help you create a service.

     $ kubectl create -f Service.yaml --record
     $ kubectl describe svc/testwebapp-service
 > You can open Service.yaml to see the structure.

 3.19.
-You will see the deployment detail, if you deploy successfully, and please note the **Loadbalancer ingress**.
+You will see the deployment detail if you deploy successfully, and please note the **Loadbalancer ingress**.

 ![13.png](/images/13.png)

 3.20.
-Open a web page and type **http://your-loadbalacer-ingress**, you will see a website that deploy on kubernetes, try to reload it, and you will see it hosted in different pod
+Open a web page and type **http://your-loadbalacer-ingress**, you will see a website that deploys on kubernetes, try to reload it, and you will see it hosted in a different pod

 ![14.png](/images/14.png)
 ![15.png](/images/15.png)